mcarneiro/gs/README.md

     @function gutter($n:1, $grid:FIRST_REGISTERED_GRID)

-This function receives the number of "gutters" (gutter * n) and the media value:
+This function receives the number of "gutters" (gutter * n) and the grid value:

     .nav-holver {
         float: left;